brukshut/freight/README.md

 ```
 ## Grossweight Endpoint

-- The `/grossweight/<unit>` API endpoint will return the total weight of all shipments in the specified unit.
+- The `/grossweight/<unit>` endpoint will return the total weight of all shipments in the specified unit.
-- Supported units are kilograms, pounds an ounces.
+- Supported units are kilograms, pounds and ounces.
 ```
 bash% curl -S -s http://localhost:5000/grossweight/pounds | jq .
 {